v8/v8.dev/src/features/simd.md

 The Current SIMD proposal is in Phase 2, so the future work here is to push the proposal forward in the standardization process.
 Fixed width SIMD gives significant performance gains over scalar, but it doesn’t effectively leverage wider width vector operations that are available in modern hardware.
 As the current proposal moves forward, some future facing work here is to determine the feasibility of extending the proposal with longer width operations.

 To try out current experimental support, use the latest-upstream emscripten toolchain, and a recent Chrome Canary as detailed [above](#using-webassembly-simd).
+Please note that as the support is experimental, we are actively working on feature completion and performance so some breakage, or performance inconsistencies are possible.